Guru (soundtrack): Overview

 The soundtrack has proved a success, staying at the number one spot thirteen weeks after its release, despite receiving stiff competition from other albums released.

-The song "Shauk Hai" has been used in the movie, but was not released on the audio CD.
+The song "Shauk Hai" has been used in the film, but was not released on the audio CD.

 The soundtrack release of Guru also incorporated bonus tracks from Rahman's other albums Rang De Basanti, Lagaan, Kisna, Zubeidaa and Meenaxi.

-Usage in media

-The song "Tere Bina" was used in the 2013 American 3D computer-animated adventure sports comedy film Planes, produced by DisneyToon Studios and released by Walt Disney Pictures.